 There will be a $35.00 charge for any checks returned for insufficient funds.
 Students with an excellent payment history with the ACC may set up a school payment plan to cover school-related expenses.If an employer will be making payment for a course, an original letter on company letterhead must accompany the registration form.

 In order for a student to continue enrollment into the next payment period all tuition costs from the previous payment period must be paid in full.
-All programs costs must be paid in full prior to a student beginning an externship and in order to graduate.
+All programs costs must be paid in full prior to a student sitting for certifications, beginning an externship and in order to graduate.

-Programs requiring a minimum number of completed hours prior to certification testing, EMT (160 hours) and Firefighting (100% of scheduled hours), will offer makeup hours at the student’s expense at a rate of $25.00 per hour.
+Programs requiring a minimum number of completed hours prior to certification testing, EMT and Firefighting , will offer makeup hours at the student’s expense at a rate of $30.00 per hour.
 No more than eight (8) hours can be made-up.
 Please note: Because of the scope of these programs, some classes/hours cannot be made up.
 Please discuss any absences with your instructor prior to calling off.